FraunhoferIOSB/AASPortal/README.md

 `docker run -p 80:80 fraunhoferiosb/aasportal_aio`

-The go to http://localhost/ in your browser and enjoy.
+Then go to http://localhost/ in your browser and enjoy.

 ### Setup Visual Studio Code
 The preferred development environment is Visual Studio Code.
 Clone *AASPortal*'s GIT repository.
 Open aasportal in Visual Studio Code.
 In a terminal window execute the the following commands: